CharuChhimpa/Linux-Server-Config/README.md

 ```
 sudo nano /etc/ssh/sshd_config
 ```
-change the port no from 20 to 2200
+* Change the port no from 20 to 2200

-Restart ssh service.
+* Restart ssh service.

 ```sudo service ssh restart```